-All disbursements will be made no later than the end of the month following the month in which the funds were collected, or within 30 days of the funds becoming payable pursuant to 29 Del.C. §6516(d).
-For example, if collection is made on or funds become payable on October 25th, the disbursement of those funds will be made no later than the close of November or by November 25th.
+All disbursements will be made no later than the end of the month following the month in which the funds were collected, or according to court rule or court order or where presentment of invoices for services or goods, pursuant to 29 Del.C. § 6516 (d).

-In the case of restitution payments, disbursement will be made in accordance with 11 Del.C. §4106 (d)(1).
-Payment will be made to restitution victims within 90 days of receipt or whenever the accumulated amount received is \$50.00 or more, whichever occurs first.
+In the case of restitution payments, disbursement will be made in accordance with 11 Del.C. § 4106 (d).

-When there are multiple subsidiary accounts owed in a single case, disbursements are made in the same sequence as they were collected.
-(See AP002.3, Cash Receipts, Multiple Accounts Receipting Schedule)
+When there are multiple subsidiary accounts owed in a single case or across multiple cases, disbursements are made in the same sequence as they were collected.
+(See AP002.3, Cash Receipts, Multiple Accounts Receipting Schedule.)